floscher/gradle-josm-plugin/docs/GithubReleases.md

 #### Publish to the release with the current release label

 Publishes the current plugin jar as release asset to the GitHub release with the label given by the project property `version`.
 Note that
-  * `releases.yml` must include an entry for this label.
+  * `releases.yml` must include an entry for this label
   * a GitHub release for this label has to exist

 ```yml